redshifter/tribes2works/skifree/README.md

 You should be watching the gate you're on and the next one.
 Plan out your turns across the terrain!

+# SINGLE PLAYER MODE
+SkiFree comes with an extensive Single Player mode, which will appear as a tab at the bottom of the screen.
+You can preview existing terrains, play the daily challenge, randomizers, and even revisit maps you've played in the past!

 # THE DAILY CHALLENGE
-If you open the Classic Solo & LAN shortcut, you can play on a randomly generated terrain, created by Tribes 2 at run time.
-Just select it under Training.
+You can play on a randomly generated terrain, created by Tribes 2 at run time.

 The terrain changes every day, and will be the same for each player, so you can compare scores against each other!
 Just be careful of time zone differences, as Tribes 2 doesn't have an implementation of UTC...